Main image

 Dissertation credits are graded S (satisfactory), U (unsatisfactory) and F (failing).
 Grades are assigned by the dissertation director, who should clearly articulate what the student is expected to produce each semester.
 S and U grades are not calculated in the GPA.
 However, credits graded U do not count toward graduation requirements and may need to be repeated.
 Receipt of a U may result in review of the student for termination from the program.
 A grade of F will be assigned if the student fails to remain in contact with the director and/or submits no work or evidence of research activity for the semester.
 A grade of F will result in immediate termination as specified in the Graduate Bulletin.

 As illustrations and copyright vary by discipline, each student should discuss proper procedures and expectations with the committee at the initial meeting.
-Consultation with the MATX director is strongly recommended.
+Consultation with the MATX Director is strongly recommended.

 Students who produce creative work as part of the dissertation should establish with their committee how such work is to be reviewed and/or exhibited.
 The MATX program does not provide exhibition space; candidates are responsible for securing their own venue, which should be easily accessible to the committee.